Best road bike wheels in 2024 | 30 rim and disc brake wheelsets tried and tested

 Wider rims support wide road bike tyres and gravel tyres a lot better and improve aerodynamics by smoothing the interface between the tyre and the rim.

-With so many options available, choosing a wheelset can be hard.
-Fortunately for you, our testers have reviewed many road bike wheelsets over the years and the wheels listed below are the cream of the crop.
+Our testers have reviewed many road bike wheelsets over the years and the wheels listed below are the cream of the crop.

-This list contains disc brake-specific wheelsets and wheels for rim brake bikes.
-There are aero and climbing wheels across braking types as well as options for all budgets.
+This list contains disc-brake specific wheelsets and wheels for rim-brake bikes.
+There are aero and climbing wheels across braking types, as well as options for all budgets.

 Best road bike wheels in 2024